How do Period Hormones Control The Monthly Flow?

 She was like: “Doctor, heal thyself!”

 Okay, in truth, she didn’t say that…but she basically told me that PMS symptoms are generally due to an imbalance of hormones.
 And if one becomes dominant, it can lead to sore boobs, or back, or moodiness.

 Mind Blown.
 I had noticed, in my professional practice, that clients would report lessened period cramping after they worked on their pelvic floor muscle spasms, but I never considered having “pain free periods” as a realistic or reasonable goal.
 These individuals coming to see me had tailbone pain and couldn’t sit on a chair.
 Or had pelvic pain and couldn’t use a tampon, but wanted to have a baby.
 They had ‘bigger issues’ to deal with.

 In my arrogance, that’s really what I thought.
 But I think really, it was because I didn’t know there was more to offer them.
 So, instead of being a part of the problem (or at least complicit in its acceptance as normal), I began to work to change the perception.
 We started with a fun Instagram LIVE (I am still so new to Insta!
 It was a hoot!), and I am continuing now with Blog posts, and outreach on other social platforms.
-Yes, there will even be a section in the Upcoming Pelvic Floored book!
-Maybe even professional continuing education, if Erin and I get around to it 😉
+It has space in my upcoming Pelvic Floored book!

-A future blog post will cover how fluctuations in these period hormones can cause many ‘common, but not normal’ period symptoms!
+This blog post goes over how fluctuations in these period hormones can cause many ‘common, but not normal’ period symptoms!

 Thanks for reading!
 If you haven’t already, please follow me on Instagram and join my mailing list to be kept up to date on other AMAZING blog posts with practical tips for improving your pelvic (and overall) health!